 Start-up and shutdown are controlled by the EN/SYNC input and V{IN} UVLO.
-For the device to remain in shutdown mode, apply a voltage below V{EN_WAKE} (0.4 V) to the EN pin.
-In shutdown mode, the quiescent current drops to 0.6 μA (typical).
-At a voltage above V{EN_WAKE} and below V{EN} , VCC is active and the SW node is inactive.
-Once the EN voltage is above V{EN} , the chip begins to switch normally, provided the input voltage is above 3 V.
+For the device to remain in shutdown mode, apply a voltage below V{EN_WAKE} (0.4 V) to the EN/SYNC pin.
+In shutdown mode, the quiescent current drops to 0.6 μ A (typical).
+At a voltage above V{EN_WAKE} and below V{EN}, VCC is active and the SW node is inactive.
+Once the EN voltage is above V{EN}, the chip begins to switch normally provided the input voltage is above 3 V.

 The EN/SYNC pin cannot be left floating.
-The simplest way to enable the operation is to connect the EN/SYNC pin to V{IN}, allowing self-start-up of the LM61435-Q1 when V{IN} drives the internal VCC above its UVLO level.
+The simplest way to enable the operation is to connect the EN/SYNC pin to V{IN}, which allows self-start-up of the LM61430-Q1 when V{IN} drives the internal VCC above its UVLO level.
 However, many applications benefit from the employment of an enable divider network as shown in \boxtimes 8-1, which establishes a precision input undervoltage lockout (UVLO).
-This can be used for sequencing, preventing re-triggering of the device when used with long input cables, or reducing the occurrence of deep discharge of a battery power source.
-Note that the precision enable threshold, V{EN}, has a 8.1% tolerance.
+This can be used for sequencing, to prevent retriggering the device when used with long input cables, or to reduce the occurrence of deep discharge of a battery power source.
+Note that the precision enable threshold V{EN} has a 5% tolerance.
 Hysteresis must be enough to prevent re-triggering.
 External logic output of another IC can also be used to drive the EN/SYNC pin, allowing system power sequencing.